COVID-19 Vaccine

 • Bring your BC Services Card (or other government ID) to your appointment

-Island Health residents who are homebound may be able to receive their immunization at home by Community Health Services nurses.
+Homebound Clients: Island Health residents who are homebound may be able to receive their immunization at home by Community Health Services nurses.
 If you are already receiving services from Community Health Services (Home Support, Home Care Nursing, etc.) contact your office to discuss if a homebound immunization is appropriate.
-If you are not receiving services, contact the Community Access Centre at 1-888-533-2273 for an assessment.
+If you are not receiving services, you can call the Community Access Line in your region to learn how they can help you and your family members.

 News & Events